One simple change in the kitchen can make a big difference in reducing waste and saving money: switching to entirely to cloth instead of paper.

 - Run a rinse cycle with some baking soda first to cut any grease

-- Using this BioKleen oxybleach occasionally to get rid of stains or odor (I also use this on cloth diapers occasionally)
+- Using this BioKleen oxybleach or Branch Basics oxyclean occasionally to get rid of stains or odor (I also use this on cloth diapers sometimes also)

-- Wash every other day and teach younger kids to fold the loads (easy thing for them to learn how to fold on)
+- Wash every other day and teach younger kids to fold the loads (easy thing for them to learn how to fold)

 I wish that I had kept up with how much we spent on paper products for the kitchen when we used them so I could give a good estimate for how much we save.
 Maybe some of you can chime in below with averages of how much you spend on paper products.

 I do know that for under $60 you can get a good supply of all of the cloth replacements for paper products in your kitchen, and based on the prices of paper products in the stores, I would think these would pay for themselves within a few months.